 Blue Stone Cottage Studio Gallery

-Blue Stone Cottage Studio Gallery is set in acreage in a semi-rural, bushland area, not far from Ballarat.
-It is in a converted, renovated industrial-sized shed which adjoins the blue stone cottage where I live with my family, various animals and friendly, visiting birds.
-It is perfect not only for making art, but for presenting it, given its height and scope.
+Blue Stone Cottage Studio Gallery is set in acreage in a bushland area, not far from Ballarat.
+It is in a converted, renovated industrial-sized shed which adjoins Blue Stone Cottage where I live with my family, various animals and friendly, visiting birds.
+It is perfect not only for making art, but also for viewing.
 It is very difficult to create large paintings without the room to step back and get a good look at them as you work, so this space has been of tremendous value to me.

-Ballarat itself, a beautiful old gold-rush city, is about fifteen minutes away, and offers some memorable cultural experiences including the Art Gallery of Ballarat and Sovereign Hill - a journey back in time.
+Ballarat itself, a beautiful old gold-rush city, is about fifteen minutes away, and offers some memorable cultural experiences including the Art Gallery of Ballarat and Sovereign Hill - a journey back in time to the gold rush.
 Ballarat hosts the Archibald Prize, the Biennale of Australian Art, Ballarat International Foto Biennale and White Nights.
 It has a thriving art and music scene.
 It is about an hour and a half from Melbourne by car, and provides for a memorable day out or weekend away from the city.
 Daylesford is also a short drive away, with its many attractions, I often have consignments of work available in the exceptionally beautiful Convent Gallery.
 A visit to Blue Stone Cottage Studio Gallery may be easily combined with a tour of any of these lovely places.

-(COVID-SAFE PRACTICES WILL APPLY, SO PLEASE BRING ALONG A MASK, USE SANITISER, LEAVE A BIT SPACE AROUND YOU, AND BE PREPARED TO SHOW ANY REQUIRED DOCUMENTATION DEPENDING ON GOVERNMENT DIRECTIVES)
+(COVID-SAFE PRACTICES APPLY, SO PLEASE BRING ALONG A MASK, USE SANITISER, LEAVE A BIT SPACE AROUND YOU, AND BE PREPARED TO SHOW ANY REQUIRED DOCUMENTATION DEPENDING ON GOVERNMENT DIRECTIVES)